LONG TERM LOANS ONLINE FOR BUSINESSES

 Another risk to consider is a change in either your business, the industry, or the overall economy.
 Factors can range from losing key employees or accounts to a new technology displacing the need for your business.

 Then some factors are out of your control.
 It may be weather related or economic crises.
 Either way, you are responsible for that loan payment.

 One risk that most business owners do not consider are the covenants placed on the loan.
-The covenants are “promises” contained within the loan agreement.
+The covenants are “promises” contained within the long term business loan agreement.
 Depending on the lender, you must determine whether they may be detrimental to the operation of your business.

 Let me briefly explain.
 A bank may tell you that you need to maintain different financial ratios in your business.
 Not meeting these benchmarks may be a violation of your loan agreement.

 These violations can trigger the lender giving you a demand notice.
 The demand notice is typically a notification telling you to pay the loan in full.

 The main Sunwise Capital covenant requires that you continue your business as usual.
 If you are a carpenter and borrow money, you are not funding your new ice cream venture.

 Most of the lenders also have a clause that prevents you from taking out another loan without getting written permission from the primary lien holder and doing so is a violation.